Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Joining array elements

-join: It is used to join the elements of the array, the argument we passed in the join method will be joined in the array and return as a string.
+Join: It is used to join the elements of the array, the argument we passed in the join method will be joined in the array and return as a string.
 By default, it joins with a comma, but we can pass different string parameter which can be joined between the items.

 ```js
 const numbers = [1, 2, 3, 4, 5]